TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

 NEOFOX_PRIME=/path/to/PRIME/PRIME
 ````

+### Neoepitope-Mode

-To call NeoFox over a list neoepitopes from the command line, use the following command.
+To call NeoFox over a list neoepitope candidates from the command line, use the following command.
 The configuration process is similar as described before:

 ````commandline
 neofox-epitope --input-file neoepitope_candidates.tsv \